-Most models have a crankcase collection system, a catalytic converter and a fuel vapor collection system.
+Most models are equipped with a crankcase ventilation system, a catalytic converter and a fuel vapor collection system.

-This system serves to collect crankcase gases and oil vapors from the crankcase and direct them to the engine intake tracts for combustion in subsequent engine cycles.
+This system serves to collect crankcase gases and oil vapors from the engine crankcase and direct them into the engine intake tracts for combustion in subsequent engine operating cycles.

 Emission Control System (petrol models)

-To reduce exhaust toxicity, many models have a catalytic converter installed.
-Information from an oxygen sensor in the exhaust manifold or downpipe is used to fine-tune the fuel mixture.
+To reduce toxic emissions, many models are equipped with a catalytic converter.
+Information from an oxygen sensor installed in the exhaust manifold or exhaust inlet pipe is used to precisely adjust the fuel mixture.

 Emission Control System (diesel models)